Alon-Alush/alon-alush.github.io/_posts/PE File Format/2025-04-22-dosheader.md

 2 words: **backwards compatibility**.

 See, the PE format was designed *as an extension* of the old [DOS MZ executable format](https://en.wikipedia.org/wiki/DOS_MZ_executable).
 Back then, the Portable Executable format was a *new kid on the block*.
-Both DOS-MZ and PE executables were distributed with a `.exe` extension, so whenever a user attempted to run a PE `.exe` on MS-DOS, **the DOS loaders would freak out** because they expected a DOS MZ format for `.exe` extensions, not Portable Executable.
+Both DOS-MZ and PE executables were distributed with a `.exe` extension, so whenever a user attempted to run a PE `.exe` on MS-DOS, **the DOS loaders would behave unexpectedly** because they expected a DOS MZ format for `.exe` extensions, not Portable Executable.

 So, in order to make the DOS loaders predictably exit the program upon running a PE executable, Microsoft distributed *every* PE file with this DOS stub inside the DOS header: